 - Society: American Studies, Education Studies, History, Latin American Studies, Medieval Studies, Religious Studies, Sociology, Africana Studies, Women’s Studies, etc.

-Media-based organizations, cultural institutions and corporations provide students with the applied internship experience during the second-summer.
+Media-based organizations, cultural institutions and corporations, colleges and university research centers provide students with the applied internship experience during the second-summer.

 - WGBH Boston